MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

    ![Save as UTF-8 .csv file](../images/wpa/setup/save-as-xlsx.png)

-   Save the location of this file for later use.
+6. Save the location of this new file for later use.

 ## Format UTF-8 encoded .csv files